 However, while the condenser is easy to see in front of the radiator, accessing it can be a different matter.
 While it depends on your vehicle’s setup often, the condenser is buried between the radiator and front bumper, making it almost impossible to get to without removing other components.

 A/C Condenser Replacement Cost

-The average A/C condenser replacement costs range from $450 to $650.
-Meanwhile, if there is a leak in the system and you need more refrigerant, it can cost you another $125 to $150.
+The average A/C condenser replacement cost range from $450 to $650.
+Meanwhile, if there is a leak in the system and need more refrigerant, it can cost you another $125 to $150.
 These costs will vary depending on the vehicle that you drive and where you take it for repairs.

 When it comes to replacing components in your A/C system, the condenser is more on the expensive side of things.
 Complicating matters further, unless you’re certified in refrigerant recovery, you can’t legally drain your refrigerant and replace your condenser yourself.

 Instead, you’ll need to take it to a certified recovery center to recover your refrigerant before replacing your condenser.
 While it’s unlikely that the government will catch you, if they do, you can face up to a $25,000 fine as a first-time offender.
 It’s not worth the risk.

 However, if the refrigerant already leaked out or if you got someone to recover it for you and you have a little mechanical know-how, you can replace your condenser and save yourself a little money.
 That’s because the part cost for a condenser is usually between $100 and $200.

 After you replaced the AC condenser, you need to vacuum control it for 20 minutes minimum to remove all condense and check for leaks.
 For this, you need an AC machine.
 I strongly recommend you to let experts handle all A/C problems for your car, due to the importance of using the right equipment.